Botany

 examguru by ExamGuru

-More and more creation of organism by gradual change from low categories organism to higher organism is called organic evolution.
-There are several evidence regarding organic evolution.
-Homologo
+Organic Evolution More and more creation of organisms by gradual change from low-category organisms to higher organisms is called organic evolution.
+There is much evidence regarding organic evo

 examguru by ExamGuru

-The study of different types of trees & plants is called Botany.
+Botany The study of different types of trees & plants is called Botany.
 Theophrastus is called the father of Botany.
 Aristotle is known as father of biology.
-In the year 1883, Eicher has classifie
+In the year 1883, Eicher class

 examguru by ExamGuru

-Tissue: The group of cells having common origin, and usually perform a common function.
-Types of plant tissue A. Meristematic tissue: Growing regions of the plants are called Meristem.
+The group of cells have a common origin and usually perform a common function.
+Types of Plant Tissue A. Meristematic Tissue Growing regions of the plants are called meristems.
+Meristematic ti

 examguru by ExamGuru

-Photosynthesis is a process in which green plant syntheses their food like glucose from carbondioxide and water in presence of sun light with the help of chlorophyll.
-Carbon dioxide, water,
+Photosynthesis is a process in which green plants synthesise their food, like glucose, from carbon dioxide and water in the presence of sunlight with the help of chlorophyll.
+Essential Requirem

 examguru by ExamGuru